network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 --- abstract

-Bufferbloat has been a long-standing problem on the Internet with more than a decade of work on standardizing technical solutions, implementations and tests.
-However, to this date, bufferbloat is still a very common problem for the end-users.
+Bufferbloat has been a long-standing problem on the Internet with more than a decade of work on standardizing technical solutions, implementations, and tests.
+However, bufferbloat remains a very common problem for the end-users.

 Everyone "knows" that it is "normal" for a video conference to have problems when somebody else on the same home-network is watching a 4K movie.
 However, there is no technical reason for this to be the case.
-In fact, fair queueing solutions (fq_codel, cake, PIE) have solved the problem for thousands of end-users.
+In fact, various queue management solutions (fq_codel, cake, PIE) have solved the problem for tens of thousands of end-users.

 Bufferbloat exists, not from a lack of technical solutions, but rather a lack of awareness of the problem and a lack of tooling to